Trevélez, The Village of Ham!

 San Benito - Saturday closest to July 11 - A celebration with religious ceremonies and a feast of "papas de matanza" (a type of roasted potato dish).

 Pilgrimage to the Mulhacén of the Virgen de las Nieves - (August 4 and 5) - Every year, since 1912, the Pilgrimage of the Virgen de las Nieves has taken place in the municipality of Trevélez.
-On August 4, in the afternoon, many residents of the town go up to spend the night in Siente Lagunas, the ascent is done on foot and the Virgin is carried on horseback.
-The next day they ascend to the peak before sunrise.
+On August 4, in the afternoon, many Treveleños hike up to spend the night in Siete Lagunas high in the sierra.
+The ascent is done on foot and the Virgin is carried on horseback.
+The next day they ascend to the Mulhacén peak before sunrise.

-Feria de Ganado (Cattle Fair) - The third weekend of October, The Trevélez Fair takes place every year in October.
+Feria de Ganado (Cattle Fair) - The Trevélez Fair takes place every third weekend of October.
 Although originally it was a cattle fair, today it has expanded to include much more...